The Associated Students of College of Marin are committed to:

 Political & Social Action

-- Students for Social Responsibility: An inclusive, democratic organization of COM students that promotes
+- Students 4 Social Justice: An inclusive, democratic organization of COM students that promotes

 progressive change through economic, environmental, and social justice.